wookey-project/ewok-kernel/doc/syscalls/sys_cfg.rst

 .. note::
    Synchronous syscall, executable only in main thread mode

-A task may want, at a given time of its life-cycle, to stop to use a given device.
+A task may want to revoke its accesses to a given device.
 This can be done by requesting the kernel to release the device using its device descriptor.
 The device is then fully deactivated (including associated RCC clock and interrupts) and fully removed from the task's context.

 .. warning::
-   This action is **definitive**.
+   **This action cannot be undone**.
 The device is released until reboot

-Because of the EwoK task life-cycle paradigm including a separated declarative phase (so called initialization phase), a released device should never be allocated by another task.
+A released device shall never be allocated by another task.
 This can only happen if the device is released by a given task before another task has finished its initialization phase.

 .. danger::
-   You should **not** use nominal and initializing phases overlapping between tasks to avoid potential unvoluntary device sharing associated to device release, Take care to synchronize init sequences correctly.
+   You should **not** interleave nominal and initializing phases between tasks to avoid potential unwanted device reallocation.
+   Take care to synchronize init sequences correctly.
 The kernel **does not** clear the device registers at release time

 Releasing a device is done with the following API::